Smoking is banned within 10 metres of children's public playground equipment.

-A person must not smoke within 10 metres of children's playground equipment located in a public area.
+A person must not smoke or use an e-cigarette within 10 metres of children's playground equipment located in a public area.
 This includes playgrounds at public parks, schools, sporting venues, restaurants, hotels and businesses.

-The ban will help to prevent children thinking that smoking is normal.
+This ban helps to prevent children thinking that smoking is normal.

 Are skate parks, BMX tracks and outdoor exercise equipment included in the ban?